Drug & Alcohol Rehab County Durham & Near County Durham

 People suffering from addiction can often find themselves in negative spirals and thinking patterns that continue to drag them down the worse they get in a vicious cycle.

-Cognitive behavioural therapy, or CBT is just one of many talking therapies that aims to tackle that head-on.
+Cognitive behavioural therapy, or CBT is just one of many talking therapies at rehab that aims to tackle that head-on.

 Two of the major ways it does this is through developing your problem-solving skills and using real-world scenarios, working through them with you.